What is a Sales Playbook and How Do You Build One?

 Sales playbooks are unique to each organization.
 So it’s not as simple as running a Google search for “sales playbook” – and then adopting one of the top results as your own.

-So, how can you go about building a sales playbook that works for your organization?
+So, how can you build one that works for your organization?

-Some organizations start with a sales playbook template.
+Some organizations start with a template.
 In addition, there are some key sales playbook best practices to keep in mind.

 A sales playbook can’t be a single-person effort.
 Instead, it requires cross-functional collaboration.
 Typically, you need to include representatives from the following groups: